 Anders and Tony have never met, but they’ve both seen hard times—and how crucial a helping hand at the right time can be.

-Anders is 32 and lives in a working-class neighbourhood of Copenhagen.
+Anders is 32 and lives in a working-class neighborhood of Copenhagen.
 He is married, with two children aged 13 and nine.
 Anders used to work in a warehouse but suffered an injury that made it hard for him to work full-time.
-In the past few years, he has drifted between part-time jobs in manual labour, but it still hurts to work for more than a few hours.
+In the past few years, he has drifted between part-time jobs in manual labor, but it still hurts to work for more than a few hours.

 Anders is willing to work but has begun to wonder how much longer his body will hold up.
 To cope with the pain, he has been drinking a little too often and a little too much.